-Thanks to the generosity and support of garden owners, visitors and our volunteer team in 2013 we donated £2.6 m to charity.
-In the last ten years we have donated over £22m to help nursing, caring and garden based charities.
+Thanks to the generosity and support of garden owners, visitors and our volunteer team in 2014 we donated £2.5m to charity.

 Donations made by the NGS are ‘unrestricted’, which means the money can be invested in areas which these charities consider vital to their future development, and which might prove difficult to fund from other sources.

 Who do we support?

 In short, every visitor to an NGS garden is making an essential contribution to someone’s life, and especially to those who really need care and support during

 The National Gardens Scheme – Hatchlands Park, East Clandon, Surrey GU4 7RT. www.ngs.org.uk